johndarrel/hide-my-wp/readme.txt

 * Update - Compatibility with more plugins for Webp compression

 = 3.5.00 (02 Dec 2019) =
 * Happy New Year!
-We are happy to present you many new great features.
+We are happy to present you with many new great features.
 * Update - Compatibility with Flatsome theme
 * Update - Compatibility with WP Maintenance Mode plugin
 * Update - WordPress Security Updates for WP 5.3.2
 * Update - Checked and Updated compatibility with other plugins
 * Update - Added the Mapping feature in the menu
 * Update - Added Hide RSD (Really Simple Directory) header
-* Update - Hide Emojicons
+* Update - Hide Emoticons
 * Update - Disable authentification for XML-RPC
 * Update - Disable Embed Script WP library
 * Update - Disable WLW Manifest scripts